Skip to main content

 #Multi-Project Client Report

 A client has three projects.
-Create one report with all their work:
+One report with everything:

 2. Group by project